Vincit/tarn.js/README.md

   // how often to check for idle resources to destroy
   reapIntervalMillis: 1000,

-  // long long to idle after failed create before trying again
+  // how long to idle after failed create before trying again
   createRetryIntervalMillis: 200,

   // If true, when a create fails, the first pending acquire is